About the Half Marathon

 2014 Pace Bunny finish times will be announced shortly.

-In 2013, Pace Bunnies were offered for the following finish times:
+In 2013, Pace Bunnies will be offered for the following finish times:

 By following the appropriate Pace Bunny, you should be able to cross the line within your desired finish time!